-When you are searching with a specific topic, but are not sure which source might be helpful then Summon is your one-stop-shop for locating a variety of items held by UVic Libraries.
-Summon is a little like the libraries' own Google.
+When you are searching with a specific topic, but are not sure which source might be helpful then Library Search is your one-stop-shop for locating a variety of items held by UVic Libraries.
+Library Search is a little like the libraries' own Google.
 Remember that you can refine your results with filters such as 'peer review' or 'subject terms'.
 I usually use Boolean searching, but the advanced search interface is helpful too.

 If you know what you are looking for, for example if you know the title or author of a book, then the most effective way to search is to search our library catalogue, also known as the 'Books & Media" tab on the libraries' home page search box.
 Make it as clear as possible for the search.
 For example, if you know the exact title then type is the first few words of it and then select 'title begins with' from the drop down menu.
 Exact spelling matters so be careful.
 Also, you can search using Boolean here as well, just use the '?' instead of the '*'.

 The British Educational Research Association has teamed up with SAGE publications to produce this excellent reference source for all scholars and practitioners of Education.
 "The BERA/SAGE Handbook of Educational Research provides a cutting edge account of the research and methodology that is creating new understandings for education research, policy, and practice.
 Over two volumes, the handbook addresses educational research in six essential components: Section 1: Understanding Research; Section 2: Planning Research; Section 3: Approaches to Research; Section 4: Acquiring Data; Section 5: Analysing Data; Section 6: Reporting, Disseminating and Evaluating Research.
 Featuring contributions from more than 50 of the biggest names in the international field, the BERA/SAGE Handbook of Educational Research represents a very significant contribution to the development of education" (publisher's write up).